thom1606/Sharr/README.md

 ```

 2. Start your docker containers
-3. Add the service url to your radarr or sonarr settings
+3. Add the service url to your Radarr or Sonarr settings

 ### Setting up Radarr